Locally-homogeneous Riemann-Cartan geometries with the largest symmetry group: Riemann-Cartan geometries

 Let $M$ be a four-dimensional (4D) manifold with coordinates $x^\mu$.
 The differentiability structure of $M$ ensures there is a non-degenerate coframe field $\bh^a$ defined on a subset $U \subset M$.
 To determine angles and lengths, and hence define the geometry, we assume $M$ is equipped with a symmetric metric field, $g_{ab}$ derived from the coframe field basis.
 Lastly, in order to define covariant differentiation of tensor fields, a notion of parallel transport is necessary and the existence of a linear affine connection one-form $\bomega^a_{~b}$ is assumed.

-Within the metric-affine framework \cite{Hehl_McCrea_Mielke_Neeman1995}, the geometrical quantities $g_{ab},\bh^a,\bomega^{a}_{~b}$ are independent with 10, 16, and 64 independent elements, respectively.
-We will assume that our geometries are invariant under the group of linear transformations of the frame, $GL(4,\mathbb{R})$.
+Within the metric-affine framework \cite{Hehl_McCrea_Mielke_Neeman1995}, the geometrical quantities $g_{ab},\bh^a,\bomega^{a}_{~b}$ are initially independent with 10, 16, and 64 independent elements, respectively.
+We will assume that our geometries are invariant under the group of linear transformations of the frame, $GL(4,\mathbb{R})$ which will cause $g_{ab}$ to be dependent on $\bh^a$.
 We will also assume that the connection is compatible with the metric.
 These two assumptions impose constraints on the geometrical framework.